The blood vessels on the retina's surface can

 Because there are no photoreceptors in the optic disc, this

-part of the retina is insensitive to light, just as
+part of the retina is insensitive to light, just as it is

-in" your visual perceptions at these locations
+the brain has a way of "filling in" your visual perceptions at these locations

 (see the first Experiment module link to the left).

-At the centre of each retina there is also
+At the centre of each retina there is

-a darker area called the macula that is practically
+also a darker area called the macula that is practically

 devoid of blood vessels, in order to optimize central vision (as